Sasha Pevzner

 Below are some more specific topics that I like (not an exhaustive list!)

-- invariant theory of finite groups
+- invariant theory of finite groups and classical invariant theory

 - minimal free resolutions, finite and infinite